 He had already selected Miles Macdonell, a Loyalist Captain, as Governor of the settlement, and had extended his recruiting to include disadvantaged Irish would-be emigrants.
 Macdonell’s working party of men from Scotland and Ireland were sent out a year earlier to prepare the settlement for the arrival of the settlers.
 They sailed on July 26, 1811, in the Edward and Ann, from Stornoway, Scotland.
 The Edward and Ann was poorly manned and equipped, and there were a good many desertions, several of them promoted by adverse Nor’Wester publicity about Selkirk’s venture.

-Lord Selkirk was personally on hand at Stromness to cheer the second group of colonists who sailed aboard the Prince of Wales on June 28, 1813.
-Passage was refused to all but 100 of the 700 applicants who were eager to leave the highlands for new homes abroad.
-This group, chiefly from the parish of Kildonan and Helmsdale in Sutherlandshire, was forced into leaving the country by Highland ‘improvements’ (the Highland Clearances).
+The second group of colonists sailed aboard the Prince of Wales on June 28, 1813.
+This group, chiefly from the parish of Kildonan and Helmsdale in Sutherlandshire was forced into leaving the country by Highland ‘improvements’ (the Highland Clearances).
 Far from destitute, they offered to pay more rent for their lands than sheep farmers would pay, and as well to raise a regiment of 700 men.
-Unable to get a hearing, they chose exile to the Red River colony, and willingly paid Selkirk the passage money of 10 pounds per head for 100 acres of land at 5 shillings per acre, and one year’s free provisions.
+Unable to get a hearing in Scotland, they chose emigration and willingly paid Selkirk the passage money of 10 pounds per head for 100 acres of land at 5 shillings per acre, and one year’s free provisions.

 The third party of 84 settlers, mainly from Kildonan, sailed on July 17, 1815, on the Hadlow and arrived at Red River on 3 November 1815 under the command of Robert Semple, the new governor of the colony.

-En route to the colony, Selkirk had used his troops and his authority as a magistrate to seize Fort William and arrest Nor’Wester William McGillivray and his two companions, and to hold the Fort’s assets for eventual arbitration, as payment for his colony’s losses.
-On his return to the Canada’s he was drawn into a lengthy lawsuit brought against him by the North West Company.
-Exhausted, and losing the battle for his colony, he returned to England in November 1818 determined to continue his fight for ‘truth and injustice.’
-But ill-health took him to the continent in September 1819, and on April 8, 1820, he died in Pau, France, of consumption.
+En route to the colony, Selkirk had used his troops and his authority as a magistrate to seize the North West Company’s Fort William on Lake Superior and to hold the Fort’s assets for eventual arbitration, as payment for his colony’s losses.
+On his return to the Canadas, he was drawn into a lengthy lawsuit brought against him by the Nor’Westers.
+Exhausted, and losing the battle for his colony, he returned to England in November 1818.
+Ill-health took him to the continent in September 1819, and in April 1820 he died of consumption in Pau, France.

 Gray, J.M.
 Lord Selkirk of Red River.
 Toronto: Macmillan, 1963.